su-ntu-ctp/sctp-se-prep-work/readme.md

 ## Submission

 There is no need to submit this prep work.
 This is meant get you better prepared for the program.

+## Additional Prep

+You should have completed an [entry test](https://github.com/su-ntu-ctp/6m-software-entry-test) prior to joining this program.
+It is a good idea to revise on the referenced material to strength the basic understanding of JavaScript.